-Magento is the number one ecommerce platform for larger businesses due to its scalability and modular open source code.
+Magento is the number one eCommerce platform for larger businesses due to its scalability and modular open-source code.

-The original Magento codebase was started in 2007 and ExtraDigital designed and built their first Magento ecommerce websites for clients in 2008.
-Magento was carefully planned, based on the experience from earlier platforms such as osCommerce, and this is why it has been able to be developed and used for over ten years.
+The original Magento codebase was started in 2007 and ExtraDigital designed and built their first Magento eCommerce websites for clients in 2008.
+Magento was carefully planned, based on the experience gained from earlier platforms such as osCommerce, and this is why it has been able to be developed and used for over ten years.

 Since the initial versions, the codebase has been extended and large numbers of extensions written for it, but the underlying core architecture has remained unchanged.

 A new modernised version of Magento was planned back in 2010 and took five years to develop into a beta version in 2015.
 Luckily for Magento, a few eager businesses took the risk, (and cost), of developing on this platform.
 By all accounts, it was not easy.
 Gradually the major bugs were fixed.
 It was not until July 2016 with the release of Magento 2.1 that Magento 2 could be seriously considered for most businesses.

 In the latter half of 2016, we started recommending Magento2 to clients with standard Magento implementations.
 By this we mean the website only needed the most common extensions which had already been written.
 For most B2B or complex B2C businesses, the well documented Magento 1.7 was a better option.